A likelihood framework for cryogenic scintillating calorimeters used in the CRESST dark matter search: Acknowledgments

 \section{Acknowledgments}

 This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2094 – 390783311 and through the Sonderforschungsbereich (Collaborative Research Center) SFB1258 ‘Neutrinos and Dark Matter in Astro- and Particle Physics’, by the BMBF 05A20WO1 and 05A20VTA, and by the Austrian science fund (FWF): I5420-N and P 33026-N {AnaCONDa}.
 FW was supported through the Austrian research promotion agency (FFG), project ML4CPD.
 SG was supported through the FWF project {STRONG-DM} (FG1).
 JB and HK were funded through the FWF project P 34778-N ELOISE.
 The Bratislava group acknowledges partial support provided by the Slovak Research and Development Agency (projects APVV-15-0576 and {APVV-21-0377}).
+We are grateful to the Laboratori Nazionali del Gran Sasso - INFN for their generous support of CRESST.